-In the three-part muscular fitness test, applicants must reach a satisfactory result with the points 2.25.
+In the three-part muscular fitness test, the applicants must demonstrate a sufficient level of muscular fitness.
 The technique and points given in the test are the same for women and men.

 The objective of the interview is to determine the applicant's motivation and willingness to commit to the readiness forces also after their military service.
-The English language test is arranged as part of the interview and it tests the applicant's vocabulary and ability to communicate in English.